Frequently Asked Questions

 - Thin gloves (Mandatory)

-- Beige tights with navy skating skirt or navy pants.
-No jeans.
+- Beige tights with navy skating skirt or dark blue/black leggings, or dark blue/blck pants.
+NO jeans or shorts or snow pants.

 Note: Jewellery should not be worn!